bkushal26/ELM_Bring_up_Petalinux/README.md

 ## I2C related-
 ### HDF
 It is a harware despcription file which is exported from Vivado (2019.1) to create Petalinux Project.
+### C_Program
+C-code, which writes into the eeproms and then reads back using i2c tools.
+Current version have some logical errors.
+When tested individual memory locations, it reads and writes sucessfully.
+Issue lies with function arguments being passed to the i2c get/set commands, (development under process)
 ### PetaProj
 Working Petalinux project saved in this folder.
 1. Includes HDF sourced from `I2C/HDF/ps_block_wrapper.hdf`